leonuz/leonuz.github.io/_posts/2022-04-02-The-Legend-of-the-Chozo.markdown

 8+0 records out
 8 bytes copied, 0.000204744 s, 39.1 kB/s
 ```
-review the header... we see something odd in the chunk section.
+Review the header — we see something odd in the chunk section.

 ```bash
 ┌──(leonuz㉿sniper)-[~/SpaceHeroesCTF/Forensics/The_Legend_of_the_Chozo]